What is orienteering?

 It is easy to learn the basics, but the challenges provided can be endless.
 Orienteering provides an exercise activity which is both physical and intellectual in nature; hence its other name – “cunning running”.

-On the course, orange and white flagged control markers are set in the places that correspond to the points marked on the map.
+You follow a course on a map looking for orange and white flagged control markers.
+They are set in the places that correspond to the points marked on the map.
 The winner of the competition is the participant who has completed the course by visiting all the control points, in numerical order, in the shortest time.
 Fast running alone will not make you a winner.
-You must also choose the best route between the control points and find the markers without wasting unnecessary time
+Choosing the best route between the control points and finding the markers efficiently is the best practice to aim for.

 Do I need to be fit?